typeworld/typeworld/Lib/typeWorld/api/README.md

 `revealedUserIdentityRequired`: The access to this subscription requires a valid Type.World user account and that the user agrees to having their identity (name and email address) submitted to the publisher upon font installation (closed workgroups only).

 `loginRequired`: The access to this subscription requires that the user logs into the publisher’s website again to authenticate themselves.
 Normally, this happens after a subscription’s secret key has been invalidated.
-The user will be taken to the publisher’s website defined at [RootResponse.loginURL](#user-content-class-rootresponse-attribute-loginurl).
+The user will be taken to the publisher’s website defined at [EndpointResponse.loginURL](#user-content-class-endpointresponse-attribute-loginurl).
 After successful login, a button should be presented to the user to reconnect to the same subscription that they are trying to access.
 To identify the subscription, the link that the user will be taken to will carry a `subscriptionID` parameter with the subscriptionID as defined in the the subscription’s URL.